Glacestrom/BT4016-Crypto-Portfolio-Risk-Management/README.md

 The matrix heatmap shows a positive correlation between all 4 crypto asset returns, with a weak correlation (ρ=0.28) between MATIC-USD and DOGE-USD and a strong correlation (ρ=0.82) between BTC-USD and ETH-USD.
 Notably, DOGE-USD returns exhibit the lowest correlation with the other 3 cryptos, with coefficients less than 0.5.
 From the bar chart, investing in MATIC-USD, which has the highest Sharpe ratio of 1.38, maximizes risk-adjusted returns for a single-crypto portfolio.
 Additionally, BTC-USD is a suboptimal asset as its Sharpe ratio is the lowest at 0.9 < 1, suggesting that its returns do not effectively offset its risk.

 ## Section 3 – Calculating the VaR(5%) for the Component Assets
 We used the historical simulation approach to estimate the daily VaR and ES of the percentage return of all the individual component crypto assets and the portfolio (no limit to holding weights setting) at the α = 5% level.
-The daily VaR and ES were calculated using a rolling basis, with a sample period of 365 days before the focal trading day of VaR, inclusive of the day itself.
-Then, the VaR and ES curves were plotted for one year (2021-2-1 to 2022-2-1).
+The daily VaR and ES were calculated using a rolling basis, with a sample period of 365 days before the focal trading day of VaR (inclusive of the day itself), and the curves were plotted for one year (2021-2-1 to 2022-2-1).

 From the graphs, the most risky component asset is undeniably DOGE-USD.
 First, the Value at Risk for DOGE-USD is consistently among the two highest assets for the entire period.
 This indicates that the likelihood of experiencing losses beyond a certain level is greater compared to the other assets.
 Second, the Expected Shortfall for DOGE-USD is also the highest for most of the period, indicating that not only is the probability of losses beyond the Value at Risk higher, but the magnitude of the average loss is also higher.
 Hence, there is a higher likelihood of experiencing larger losses for DOGE-USD.